iampingvi/MIMP/README.md

 - **Minimalistic Interface**: Focus on what matters - the music
 - **Native Performance**: Built specifically for Apple Silicon Macs (compatible with Intel Macs)

+## Controls

+- Double-click on title: Expands the application to full width
+- Play/Pause: Use Space bar or the media control button (F8)

 ## Technical Details

 ### Requirements